Bytes

 To access the Object's variables, we use the dot notation, student1.name, student1.age, and student1.grade.
 We then print out the values of the variables.

-Accessing Object's functions in Python
+Accessing Object's Functions in Python

-In the Python programming language, you can access the methods and functions of an object by utilizing the dot operator, which is simply a period (.).
+In the Python programming language, you can access the methods and Python functions of an object by utilizing the dot operator, which is simply a period (.).
 For instance, if you have defined an object called "myObject" within your Python code, you can invoke its methods and functions by typing myObject.functionName(), where "functionName" is the name of the specific method or function you wish to call on that Object.

 To elaborate further, objects in Python often represent real-world entities or abstract concepts within your program.
 They contain data in the shape of variables and attributes and blocks of code called methods that work on that information.
 The dot operator permits you to specify exactly which object you're inquisitive about by "chaining" it with the method or attribute you need to access, thereby unambiguously characterizing the scope of your command.